 - h.
 No building shall exceed fifty (50) feet in height.
-Such maximum height shall be applicable to this use only, notwithstanding the provisions of Article III to the contrary. - Any parking garage or parking decks shall not be included in calculating maximum lot coverage under Article III of these Regulations. - Indoor Recreation and Amusement Uses including but not limited to Sports Club, Health Club, Fitness Center, Theater, and Bowling Alley. - 11.
-Day Care Center
+Such maximum height shall be applicable to this use only, notwithstanding the provisions of Article III to the contrary. - Any parking garage or parking decks shall not be included in calculating maximum lot coverage under Article III of these Regulations. - 7.
+Indoor Recreation and Amusement Uses including but not limited to Sports Club, Health Club, Fitness Center, Theater, and Bowling Alley. - 8.
+Day Care Center - Regional Medical Centers, Ambulatory Surgery Centers, Hospitals, Long or Short Term Medical Care Facilities, which uses shall include uses typically accessory to such Medical Centers, Surgery Centers, Hospitals and Medical Care Facilities.
+Such accessory uses include but are not limited to day care,

-- 12. Medical and Dental Clinics including Regional Medical Centers, Ambulatory Surgery Centers, Hospitals, Long or Short Term Medical Care Facilities, which uses shall include uses typically accessory to such Medical Centers, Surgery Centers, Hospitals and Medical Care Facilities.
-Such accessory uses include but are not limited to day care, cafeteria/food services, pharmacies, general office, and medical office. - 13.
-Private occupational schools, and private specialized schools providing training in a specific skill such as driving schools, dance studios, martial arts academies, scuba training and other similar training programs.
-Public and private elementary and secondary schools, colleges and universities shall not be permitted in this zone.
+- cafeteria/food services, pharmacies, general office, and medical office. - Private pre-schools, occupational schools, and private specialized schools providing training in a specific trade or skill.
+Public and private elementary and secondary schools, colleges and universities shall not be permitted in this zone. - 11.
+Brewery, Brew Pub and Brew Pub/Restaurant - 12.
+Boutique Manufacturing - 13.
+Dog Day Care